How Can a Business Wargaming Conquer Risk and Apprehension?

 Improving Collective Decision-Making

 By focusing on human aspects of decision-making.
-Paul Bracken, a Yale School of Management professor, wrote that "The problem is with many strategy processes is that they're too cold and bloodless."
-They don't capture emotions, and people don’t pay much attention because they are too rational.
+Yale School of Management professor Paul Bracken wrote, "The problem with many strategy processes is that they're too cold and bloodless."
+They don't capture emotions, and people don't pay much attention because they are too rational.
 They are quickly forgotten.
 Wargaming is an incredibly valuable learning experience that will not soon be forgotten.

 Puts Ideas Under Pressure

 The business wargaming framework puts ideas, theories, and proposals under severe pressure.
 If necessary, they can even be broken.
 It takes place in a safe environment and with confidence.
-Improved business resilience, crisis management, and negotiation skills are all very open to the dynamic and progressive nature of a business war game.
+Improved business resilience, crisis management, and negotiation skills are open to a business war game's dynamic and progressive nature.

 Improved Consequence Management

-By better understanding potential unintended consequences and unexpected outcomes that can be incorporated into the gameplay.
-Business war games also help overcome risk and safety and optimism bias more effectively than traditional analysis.
+By better understanding potential unintended consequences and unexpected outcomes that can be incorporated into the gameplay, business war games also help overcome risk, safety, and optimism bias more effectively than traditional analysis.

 Creating Ownership of Ideas